starsagitarian/bookshelf_API/README.md

 ## Testing

-all the routes were tested using Postman and the folder has a seperate file containing a json of the all the routes tested with suitable data
+All the routes were tested using Postman and the folder has a seperate file containing a json of the all the routes tested with suitable data

+## Issues/Future Scope

+As a developer, there are many areas that could be looked at, especially validation and the use of views (handlebars) for a much more better user experience.
+Having said that, there could always be a case where the above code malfunctions.
+Please reach out if anybody experiences any issues.
+Troubleshooting would be an enriching experience in itself!!